 They preferred to reduce the number of people behind bars and increase funding for the treatment of mental illness and addiction, and agreed that drug addicts and those with mental illness should not be in prison.
 They did not consider immigrants a burden, nor did they want to discourage homosexuality.

 They agreed that global warming is real, carbon dioxide is a pollutant that needs to be reduced, and the U.S. should reduce global warming even if it has economic costs.
 They supported a carbon tax on fossil fuels for research and development of renewable energy.
+In 2010 three-quarters of voters, including a vast majority of Republicans, supported a plan that “would make oil and gas companies pay for the pollution they cause,… encourage the creation of new jobs and new technologies in cleaner energy…., [and] protect working families, so it refunds all of the money it collects directly to the American people, like a tax refund, and most families end up better off.”

 A 2018 study found that two-thirds or more of the American people consider racism, racist acts, and hate speech to be a serious problem, have generally warm feelings toward racial groups other than their own, and say sexism is a serious problem.